hanpari/sovereign/source/02/052_drama.md

 Samara wore a casual costume, giving away vibes of a successful businesswoman, while her smiles were charming hearts of men, no matter their age.

-Gromov was no exception, dwelling in never-admitted desire for the last three months.
+Gromov was no exception.
+For the three last months, he dwelt in never-admitted desire, fantasizing about her.

 "Of course, you should marry Peter," he replied nonchalantly.
 "He is handsome, nice, and smart.
 I wonder what makes you think you shouldn't.
 Nota bene, when you've already been engaged for a couple of months.
 By the way, do you mind me having, how do you call that, an aperitive?
 Hey, waiter, bring me double vodka, please."